 - An environment where challenge is coupled with encouragement and support, and psychological science is interwoven in clinical practice.

-- Exposure to a variety of services, therapeutic perspectives, and methodologies offered by CAPS and the opportunity to work with diverse clients and/or presenting concerns.
+- Exposure to a variety of therapeutic perspectives, and methodologies offered by CAPS and the opportunity to work with diverse clients and/or presenting concerns.

-We expect that students will contribute to the CAPS mission through engaging in the work of the agency.
+We expect that trainees will contribute to the CAPS mission through engaging in the work of the agency.
 However, we recognize that the trainee is a student and therefore will not be held to the same work expectations as permanent staff.